Automated CI/CD Tests

 Integration Tests

-Integration tests are ran by hand – it’s too much hassle to set up an automated test environment with vendor boxes/containers/license files.
-The test topologies are stored in tests/integration directory.
+Integration tests are run by hand; it’s too much hassle to set up an automated test environment with vendor boxes/containers/license files.
+The latest results are available at https://tests.netlab.tools/.